Yield Optimizer Stack Adapt

 Hand-feed giraffes, watch lounging lions, and listen to singing parrots while soaking up the delightfully warm sunshine of spring at the Abilene Zoo.
 Home to more than 1,000 animals from around the world, the zoo gives you the chance to see creatures large and small, from a king cobra and a camel to a black rhinoceros and lions.
 Stroll along tree-shaded pathways that wind through the 16-acre zoo and come face to face with some of the animals on one of the behind-the-scenes VIP tours.
 Follow that up with a ride on the kid-friendly Safari Express Train or some interactive fun at the Fort Imagination playground.

-Make sure you're here for Spring Break at the Zoo (March 6 - 14), a fun and festive event full of close animal encounters and so much more.
-Throughout each day of "Wild Days," the zoo will host three demonstrations with warthogs, African-crested porcupines, and other critters you don't get to see every day.
-Visit a few weeks later for the opening of Madagascar (April 10), a truly one-of-a-kind attraction solely dedicated to the African island, which is one of the most biodiverse areas in the world.
-Watch leaping ringtail and black-and-white ruffled lemurs, lounging foosas, and see birds, reptiles, and amphibians that are native only to Madagascar.
+Make sure you're here for Spring Break at the Zoo, a fun and festive event full of close animal encounters and so much more.
+Throughout each day of "Wild Days," the zoo will host three demonstrations with warthogs, African crested porcupines, and other critters you don't get to see every day.
+Visit a few weeks later for the Madagascar exhibit, a truly one-of-a-kind attraction solely dedicated to the African island, one of the most biodiverse areas in the world.
+Watch leaping ring-tail and black-and-white ruffled lemurs, lounging foosas, and see birds, reptiles, and amphibians that are native only to Madagascar.

 With its affordable admission prices, the Abilene Zoo offers a thrifty way to enjoy a spring afternoon in West Texas.